 - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1. - Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility. - Brand New Day Embrace Care Plan (HMO C-SNP) is a special needs plan for people with certain qualifying medical conditions and other requirements.
 Prior to the end of the first month of enrollment.
 Brand New Day will confirm from a licensed practitioner that you have the qualifying condition necessary for enrollment into Brand New Day Embrace Care Plan (HMO C-SNP).
 If at that time, or at some subsequent time, it is determined you do not have the qualifying condition, Brand New Day is required to disenroll you from the chronic special needs plan.
 Disenrollment would be effective the first month following the month in which the plan provides you with notification of disenrollment.
 You will have a Special Enrollment Period that begins the month you lose eligibility, plus two additional months to enroll in another Medicare Advantage Plan. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the plan premiums for 2-months. - · We must notify you in writing that you have to pay the plan premium before we end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.